 Spring 1978: The Kansas legislature approved $200,000 of general-use funds for the new K-State program.
 As a result, the International Grains Program (IGP) became the first professional institute in the United States to provide technical training in support of market-development activities for U.S. grains and soybeans.
-Dr. Deyoe was chosen as the program’s director.
+Dr. Deyoe was appointed as the program’s first director.

 August 25, 1978: The first advisory board meeting is held.
 At this meeting, the name, “International Grains Institute” was chosen.
 However, the name was changed a few weeks later to “International Grains Program” to avoid confusion with the Food and Feed Grains Institute.

-June 24-July 7, 1979: IGP conducted its first short course on the K-State campus.
+June 24-July 7, 1979: The IGP Institute conducted its first short course on the K-State campus.
 The Latin American flour milling short course, presented in English, was simultaneously translated into Spanish.
 A financial contribution from the Oklahoma Wheat Commission helped sponsor the course.